Autogyro: Principle of operation

 An autogyro is characterized by a free-spinning rotor that turns because of the passage of air through the rotor from below.
 The downward component of the total aerodynamic reaction of the rotor gives lift to the vehicle, sustaining it in the air.
 A separate propeller provides forward thrust and can be placed in a puller configuration, with the engine and propeller at the front of the fuselage, or in a pusher configuration, with the engine and propeller at the rear of the fuselage.

 Whereas a helicopter works by forcing the rotor blades through the air, drawing air from above, the autogyro rotor blade generates lift in the same way as a glider's wing, by changing the angle of the air as the air moves upward and backward relative to the rotor blade.
 The free-spinning blades turn by autorotation; the rotor blades are angled so that they not only give lift, but the angle of the blades causes the lift to accelerate the blades' rotation rate until the rotor turns at a stable speed with the drag force and the thrust force in balance.

 Because the craft must be moving forward with respect to the surrounding air to force air through the overhead rotor, autogyros are generally not capable of vertical takeoff (except in a strong headwind).
 A few types such as the Air & Space 18A have shown short takeoff or landing.

-Pitch control is achieved by tilting the rotor fore and aft, and roll control is by tilting the rotor laterally.
+Pitch control is achieved by tilting the rotor forward and aft, and roll control is by tilting the rotor laterally.
 The tilt of the rotor can be effected by utilizing a tilting hub (Cierva), a swashplate (Air & Space 18A), or servo-flaps.
 A rudder provides yaw control.
 On pusher configuration autogyros, the rudder is typically placed in the propeller slipstream to maximize yaw control at low airspeed (but not always, as seen in the McCulloch J-2, with twin rudders placed outboard of the propeller arc).